anamariaelek/anamariaelek.github.io/index.md

 <div>
 <p>

-This work built up on my earlier project which characterized and compared cell type identities in stony coral <i>Stylophora pistillata</i>.
-This work was published in <b><a href="https://doi.org/10.1016/j.cell.2021.04.005" target="_blank">Cell</a></b>, and can also be explored through an <a href="https://sebe-lab.shinyapps.io/Stylophora_cell_atlas/" target="_blank">interactive web application</a> that I developed.
+This work built up on my earlier project which characterized and compared cell type transcriptomes in corals.
+This work was published in <b><a href="https://doi.org/10.1016/j.cell.2021.04.005" target="_blank">Cell</a></b>, and can also be explored through an <a href="https://sebe-lab.shinyapps.io/Stylophora_cell_atlas/" target="_blank">interactive web application</a>.

 </p>
 </div>